-The measurement of the luminous intensity of a light source in the laboratory is usually carried out by taking an illuminance reading, in lumens per metre squared (lux), of the light source at a measured distance, in metres.
-The luminous intensity in candelas may then be calculated by multiplying the illuminance by the square of the distance, this is known as the Photometric Distance Law [5] (see A 5.1).
-The transmissivity of the atmosphere over short distances in the laboratory may be taken as unity.
-The light source and photometric receptors are usually mounted on an optical bench or table to reduce the uncertainty of distance measurement.
-To ascertain the luminous intensity of the light source in more than one direction, the light source may be rotated about its light centre and several illuminance readings taken at different orientations.
-To ascertain the total luminous flux emitted by a light source, an integrating sphere may be used.
-Photometers, used for measuring illuminance, have a photopic spectral response that approximates the standard human observer, V(λ) [6].

-Provided the measuring distance is relatively large compared to the size of the light source (greater than fifteen times as a rule of thumb), this method is simple and accurate for unfocussed light sources.
-However, when measuring light beam projection apparatus, such as a light source and lens or mirror system, much greater measuring distances are required to ensure an error free result when using this method.
-At these greater distances several problems arise, such as the effects of atmospheric transmissivity and disturbance, and the difficulty in measuring much lower levels of illuminance.
-The projection apparatus may be rotated through different angles and illuminance readings taken to determine the shape of the projected beam.
-A goniometer is usually employed to facilitate the measurement of intensity against angle.
+Further guidance on basic photometry can be obtained from CIE publications [5], [8], [19] and [31].

+luminous flux Measurement of light sources

 When measuring the output of bare light sources such as incandescent lamps, the quantity of total luminous flux in lumens is usually obtained by placing the light source in an integrating sphere which collects the whole luminous output from the lamp.
 Such spheres need to be several times larger than the light source being measured and require careful calibration but the output is useful measure of a lamp’s performance.
 The total luminous flux is the figure usually quoted by lamp manufacturers.

-Further guidance on basic photometry can be obtained from CIE publications [5], [8], [19] and [31].

 Alignment

-A datum point should be identified on the perimeter of the item under test such that it clearly defines a direction of radiation towards the horizon.
+A datum point should be identified on the perimeter of the item under test such that it clearly defines a direction in the horizontal plane.
 This may be a manufacturer’s mark or one put there by the testing laboratory.
 Items under test should be installed on the goniometer and aligned with the measurement system such that the datum point is in line with the measurement direction.
 Where possible, the height of the goniometer table should be adjustable so that both the horizontal and vertical axes of the optic may be aligned with the rotational axes of the goniometer.
 If this is not possible, due to the design constraints of the goniometer table, the errors in measurement distance caused by tilting the table should be corrected or included in the uncertainty budget.
 The centre of the photodetector aperture should lie along the line normal to the rotational axes of the goniometer.
 The alignment process and its associated uncertainty should be part of the documented laboratory procedure.
 Since the angle of incidence is always close to zero, there is no need to carry out cosine correction.